wamp-proto/wamp-proto/spec/basic.md

 #### GOODBYE

 Sent by a *Peer* to close a previously opened WAMP session.
-Must be echoed by the receiving *Peer*.
+Must be echo'ed by the receiving *Peer*.

     [GOODBYE, Details|dict, Reason|uri]